avignal5/SeqApiPop/SeqApiPop_2_VcfCleanup.md

   - Filters will be run, producing intermediate vcf files and the number of SNPs will be counted counted for each vcf file.

 ## 5. results:
-* See the Venn diagrams for the selection of markers based on filtering criteria.
+* See the Venn diagrams for the selection of markers based on filtering criteria in Figures_S1_VcfCleanup.
 * The intersect in Venn_1 gives 10,057,214 SNPs, selected on strand biases and mapping quality metrics, with markers kept if all true:
   - SOR < 4
   - FS < 61